W7k-J/W7k-J.github.io/w7kTools/Drafter.md

 Select some views in a project browser or on the sheets.
 If no vertical views are selected, you will be asked to do so by the tool (this way you will not be able to Select some views in a project browser).

 After selection you will be prompted to define the offsets for top and base and the way we should determine the level (closest, closest above and closest below).
-Keeping “None” will allow you to disregard either top or base constraint and affect only the other one.
+Keeping "None" will allow you to disregard either top or base constraint and affect only the other one.

 Works for vertical views such as sections or elevations.

-Top & Base Offset – Views on Selected Sheets
+Top & Base Offset - Views on Selected Sheets

 Sets the top and base (as offset from closest levels) for views on selected sheets.